 The reporting intern/s will produce investigative stories and may also use additional skills such as photography and data analysis and visualization.
 This internship may be extended for a full year based on interest and performance.

-Eligibility is limited to undergraduate and graduate students who are enrolled at the time of application in the University of Wisconsin-Madison School of Journalism and Mass Communication, where the independent nonpartisan and nonprofit Wisconsin Watch has offices.
+Eligibility is limited to undergraduate and graduate students who are enrolled at the time of application in the University of Wisconsin-Madison School of Journalism and Mass Communication.
 Those planning to graduate in May 2023 or over the summer are eligible to apply.

 Pay for the internship is $13 an hour.
 There are no paid holidays or vacation for the position, but scheduling is flexible, allowing for unpaid time off for trips or vacation.